z-open/zerv-sync/README.md

         });
      }

- ### Example

-A publication might have options
- ex:

-     sync.publish('magazines.sync',function(tenantId,userId,params){
-        return magazineService.fetchForUser(userId,params.type)
-     },MAGAZINE_DATA,
-     {
-         always:true
-     });
-     }

-when always is true, each time there is a notification on MAGAZINE_DATA, the fetch will run and all records will get pushed to the client instead of only the notified one.

-### Notification options
+### Publication Notification options

     sync.publish(publication_name,fetchFn,dataNotification, options)

+DataNotification is required.

 So when an object is notified (notifyCreation, notifyDelete, notifyUpdate), the publication listening to this event will check if a subscription needs to receive the notified object.

-DataNotification can be a string.
+#### DataNotification {String}
 ex:

      sync.publish('magazines.sync',function(tenantId,userId,params){
         return magazineService.fetchForUser(userId,params.type)
      },'MAGAZINE_DATA'}

+Each notification to MAGAZINE_DATA, will be sent to the subscription if it matches ALL subscription params.

+#### DataNotification {Object}
-DataNotification can be a mapf of notification events and for each event, a configuration can be provided to format or filter the notification.
+An object map of notification events can be defined.
+For each event, a configuration can also be provided to format or filter the notification.
+Format and filter are optionals.

 ex:

      sync.publish('magazines.sync',function(tenantId,userId,params){
         return service.fetchMagazineAndArticleForUser(userId,params.type)
      },{
+         'MAGAZINE_DATA: {},
          'SCIENCE_ARTICLE_DATE': {
              format: function(scienceArticle) {
                  return formatScienceArticleToMagazine(scienceArticle)